 Original owners: Lucara Diamond

-Lucara recovery of an extraordinary 1,094 carat rough diamond is from its 100% owned Karowe Mine in Botswana.
+Seriti Diamond is Lucara recovery of an extraordinary 1,094 carat rough diamond is from its 100% owned Karowe Mine in Botswana.
 This remarkable stone bears striking similarities to the 692 carat diamond announced in August 2023, which was polished by HB Antwerp and yielded polished diamonds that sold for in excess of USD13 million.
 The 1,094 carat stone will also be polished by HB Antwerp, as part of the ongoing partnership between the two companies.

 6. Lucara Diamond Corp., 1080.1 carat rough diamond